analogicus/lelo_gr03_sky130a/README.md

 Here $V_T = \frac{kT}{q}$.
 The V_CTAT voltage will be the voltage over Q1 and will have a negative tempco which is approximately linear over the temperature range of interest (-40° to 125°).
 I_PTAT will be the current that is set by the voltage difference $\Delta V_{BE}$ over the resistor, which we denote as R1 here.
 This is accomplished by the op amp which forces its inputs to be equal giving the voltage drop $V_{D1} - V_{D2} = \Delta V_{BE}$ over R1.
 I_PTAT will thus be = $\Delta V_{BE} / R1$.

-The layouts for milestone 1 can be found under Schematics.
-These include BANDGAP_CIRCUIT and BANDGAP_OTA, and together they convert the temperature into a current and a voltage.

-The plots below show the corner simulations over the different temperatures for PTAT and CTAT, as well as the leakage current with respect to temperature:
+The plots below show the corner simulations over the different temperatures for PTAT and CTAT, as well as the leakage current with respect to temperature.
+We can see that the PTAT current varies significantly over process corners, which is verified to be the variation in resitance of the resistor R1 for the different corners.
+This was seen by replacing it with a generic resistor without process variations and seeing much less variation, less than 10% worse case error compared to 30%.

 ![layout](svgs/bandgap_measurement.svg)